LordofBone/WestworldPrototypeSkull/README.md

 ## Prerequisites

-- Raspberry Pi with Raspbian or a similar OS installed.
+- Raspberry Pi with Raspbian Bullseye 64 bit installed, use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to install the OS on a microSD card.
-- ALSA utilities installed (usually pre-installed with Raspbian).

 ## Hardware/Code setup